-Welcome from the Science of Health Carey Delivery faculty at the College of Health Solutions!
-This handbook is a guide and initial resource for graduate students admitted to the Master of Science in the science of health care delivery.
-Students are encouraged to also consult with support staff within the college.
-The primary reference for graduate students on rules and regulations is the Arizona State University Graduate College website.
+This handbook is a guide and initial resource for graduate students admitted to the Master of International Health Management (MIHM) program.
+Students are also encouraged to consult with support staff within the College of Health Solutions.
+The primary reference for graduate students on rules and regulations is the Arizona State University Graduate College website and manual.

-Once admitted to the SHCD graduate program, students have access to the SHCD Graduate Student Canvas organization, where they will be able to find many of the materials in this handbook.
+Once admitted to the MIHM graduate program, students have access to the MIHM Graduate Student Canvas organization, where they will be able to find many of the materials in this handbook.
 Admitted students can access the site through their MyASU.

-Graduate College requirements define the basic policies for obtaining a degree from ASU; these policies can be found on the ASU Graduate College website.
-SHCD has several additional requirements, beyond the standard ASU policies, that are identified in this handbook.
+Graduate Education requirements define the basic policies for obtaining a degree from ASU; these policies can be found on the ASU Graduate College website.
+MIHM has several additional requirements, beyond the standard ASU policies identified in this handbook.